Skip Navigation

 Published: October 3, 2022 Last Updated: October 4, 2023

-In October, I visited with the staff members of all six federal representatives for Nevada: Susie Lee, Dina Titus, Mark Amodei, Steven Horsford, Jacky Rosen, and Catherine Cortez Masto.
+In February, I visited with the staff members of all six federal representatives for Nevada: Susie Lee, Dina Titus, Mark Amodei, Steven Horsford, Jackie Rosen, and Catherine Cortez Masto.

 The lobby topics included: